neuralpain/oneclickwinrar/doc/README.txt

   Special function codes for `oneclickrar`
   ----------------------------------------

-    `oneclickrar` has support enabling special functionality within the script by replacing the `i` in `click` with one of the codes below.
+    `oneclickrar` supports enabling special functionality within the script by replacing the `i` in `click` with one of the codes below.

     - Code `0`: Uninstall WinRAR